| Communicating the Location of the

 advertising budget or insufficiency of other advertising to

-Whether the sign is providing motorists with directions to a
+reach customers, it is the only form available. | Whether the sign is providing motorists with directions to a

 business, showing them what the business will look like when they